YousefAliQ/MIUWhere/README.md

 ### ▪ Problem

 ```
-Most of us had faced issues like finding different places
-when we were new here, like where is Maryam’s office
-or where is Argiro or Where is Rec Center and what is
+Most of students had faced difficulties in finding a different places when they were arrived to campus, like where is registration’s office, where is Argiro building or Where is Rec-Center.
-offered there and how does it look like.
 ```
 ### ▪ Solution

 ```
-MIUwherehelps new students in learning about every
-typical places in our campus along with some
+MIUwherehelps new students in learning about every typical places in our campus along with some
-information like what is that place and whose offices are
+information like what is that place for and whose offices are
 there and how that place looks like.
 ```